-Conventional Treatments for Lower Back Injury (and Why They FAIL)
+Conventional Treatments for Lower Back Injury (Do They Work?)

-It’s always the same story with conventional medicine: Take some pain killers.
-Than take some OTC NSAIDs.
-It doesn’t work?
-Get a cortisone shot.
+It’s always the same story with conventional medicine: take some painkillers, then take some more pills.
+Then take a Cortisone shot.
 That doesn’t work too?
 Schedule surgery.
-That didn’t work either?
+That didn’t work either.
 Schedule a reoperation (if you have any money left).

-The whole conventional approach is based on a mistake, which is masking and hiding the symptoms, instead of treating the root cause of the injury and helping the body heal itself – Naturally.
+The conventional approach is based on a mistake, masking and hiding the symptoms, instead of treating the root cause of the injury and helping the body heal itself – naturally.

-And surgery?
-Don’t even get me started on that.
-Even if you ignore the dangers of any surgery, the huge costs and the long recovery time, so many back surgeries FAIL that there’s a new syndrome in their honor – Failed Back Surgery Syndrome (FBSS).
+Even if you ignore the dangers of any surgery, the huge costs, and the long recovery time – it’s something to think about.
+Plus, so many back surgeries FAIL that there’s a new syndrome in their honor – Failed Back Surgery Syndrome (FBSS).

 The truth is that 90 percent of back pain can be resolved without surgery if both doctors and patients are willing to try other treatments that basically help the back to heal itself.

-Give your body the nutrients it needs to heal the injury.
-Give your body the strength to heal itself by reducing the other junk it has to deal with daily (bad food, damaging physical activity), and the road to complete healing of your lower back injury is wide open.
+Give your body the nutrients it needs to heal the injury (that’s what it’s trying to do through inflammation).
+Give your body the strength to heal itself by reducing the other junk it has to deal with daily (bad diet, poor sleep, damaging physical activity), and the road to complete healing of your lower back injury is wide open.

-Instead of popping NSAIDs, pop some natural anti-inflammation supplements.
-Some of the best herbs to fight inflammation are Bromelain, Turmeric, Papain, Boswellia, Devil’s Claw, Ginger and systemic enzymes.
+Instead of popping pills, pop some natural anti-inflammation supplements.
+Some of the best herbs to fight inflammation are Bromelain, Turmeric, Papain, Boswellia, Devil’s Claw, Ginger, and systemic enzymes.
 You can find all of them in this supplement, which is one of the best.

 Another simple way to help your body is eating more anti-inflammatory foods (such as Alaskan Salmon, green tea, olive oil, fresh whole vegetables and fruits (5 different colors of vegetables every day), nuts and seeds, oatmeal, water, turmeric and ginger (spices), dark green leafy vegetables.

-Far infrared rays, which are completely invisible to the naked eye, are capable of penetrating deep into the human body (literally right down to your bones) where they gently elevate the body’s surface temperature and activate major bodily functions.
+Far infrared rays, which are completely invisible to the naked eye, can penetrate deep into the human body (literally right down to your bones) where they gently elevate the body’s surface temperature and activate major bodily functions.

 Can’t afford acupuncture sessions?
 Try the acupressure method.
 An acupressure mat for back pain (A modern-day bed of nails) is based on the theory of acupressure: that the body is lined with “pressure points” which, when stimulated, release the body’s natural pain-relieving hormones.

-Inversion therapy, or simply put – Hanging upside down – is a drug-free and ancient way to relieve back pain.
-If your lower back injury is a bulging disc, a pinched nerve, sciatica or just a seriously injured muscle, a home traction device can literally change your life.
+Inversion therapy, also known as a gravity table – is a drug-free and ancient way to relieve back pain.
+A home traction device can change your life if your lower back injury is a bulging disc, a pinched nerve, sciatica, or just a seriously strained muscle.

-If you just do a simple search on Google or read a few stories on the back pain forums, you’ll be amazed at how many people have cancelled their surgeries and claim to be completely pain free since using their inversion table.
+If you just do a simple search on Google or read a few stories on the back pain forums, you’ll be amazed at how many people have canceled their surgeries and claim to be completely pain-free since using their inversion table.

-An inversion table actually decompresses the spine (by hanging upside down in a certain degree that’s comfortable for you) and promotes healing and regeneration of damaged discs, or injured muscles.
+An inversion table actually decompresses the spine (by hanging upside down at a certain degree that’s comfortable for you) and promotes the healing and regeneration of damaged discs, or injured muscles.

-If your lower back injury is caused by a bad movement at the gym – From lifting, squatting or any other exercise that was simply too much for your back – Please avoid doing it again.
-That it, until you have an alternative way to strengthen these muscles so the injury doesn’t happen again.
+If your lower back injury is caused by a bad movement at the gym – from lifting, squatting or any other exercise that was simply too much for your back – please avoid doing it again – until you have an alternative way to strengthen these muscles so the injury doesn’t happen again.

-Many muscle and nerve injuries occur simply because the muscles in the area are week.
-Other times muscle imbalances are the root cause of muscle injuries, pinched nerves and herniated discs.
+Many muscle and nerve injuries occur simply because the muscles in the area are weak.
+Other times muscle imbalances are the root cause of muscle injuries, pinched nerves, and herniated discs.

-In this case, one of the best ways fix the muscle imbalances is of course muscle balance therapy.
+In this case, one of the best ways to fix muscle imbalances is muscle balance therapy.
 This treatment helps you identify exactly where the muscle imbalances are and the right exercises to do to restore this important balance.